-In the case of a symmetric channel (e.g. on a network):
+In the case of a symmetric channel with potentially active adversaries (e.g. on a network):

 - It may be fine to only authenticate

 - It is never okay to only encrypt

-- \Rightarrow "Authenticated encryption" (This is hard to do properly.)
+- $\Rightarrow$ "Authenticated encryption" (This is hard to do properly.)

 Message authentication code (MAC)